cambridge-cares/TheWorldAvatar/Agents/HeatEmissionAgent/README.md

 The following methods are used to estimate the heat emissions of each type of industrial facility:

-- Data Centres:
+#### Data Centres

-$$ Q = \frac{1.08*P_{max}U_R + 21.53A_F + 9400}{1.0 \times 10^6} $$
+$$ Q = \frac{1.08P_{max}U_R + 21.53A_F + 9400}{1.0 \times 10^6} $$

-The parameters $Q$, $P_{max}$, $U_R$ and $A_F$ denote the heat emissions rate in megawatts, maximum IT capacity in megawatts, utilization rate and gross floor area in square meters respectively.
+The meanings of the symbols in the equation above are as follows:

+  - $Q$ : Heat emissions rate in megawatts
+  - $P_{max}$ : Maximum IT capacity in megawatts
+  - $U_R$ : Utilization rate.
+This is a dimensionless parameter whose value ranges between 0 and 1.
+  - $ A_F$ : Gross floor area in square meters.

-- Precision Engineering
+#### Precision Engineering

 $$ Q = A_FS_F(1 - \eta) $$

-The parameter $\eta$ denote the thermal efficiency.
+The meanings of the symbols in the equation above are as follows:

+  - $Q$ : Heat emissions rate in megawatts
+  - $ A_F$ : Gross floor area in square meters.
+  - $S_F$ : Energy consumption rate per unit of gross floor area in megawatts per square meter.
+   - $\eta$ : Thermal efficiency.
+This is a dimensionless parameter whose value ranges between 0 and 1.

-- Printing:
+#### Printing:

 $$ Q = N_pH_p $$

+The meanings of the symbols in the equation above are as follows:

+  - $Q$ : Heat emissions rate in megawatts
+  - $ N_p$ : Number of printers operated by the printing plant.
-The parameters $N_p$ and $H_p$ denote the number of printers and average heat emissions per printer in megawatts.
+  - $H_p$ : Heat emissions rate per printer in units of megawatts.

-- Factories not in the precision engineering and printing industries:
+#### Factories not in the precision engineering and printing industries:

 $$ Q = \begin{cases}
     -VS & \text{if } S < 0  \\
     VS(1 - \eta) & \text{otherwise.}
 \end{cases} $$

-The parameters $V$ and $S$ denote the production volume in kilograms per second and specific energy consumption in megajoules per kilogram respectively.
+The meanings of the symbols in the equation above are as follows:

+  - $Q$ : Heat emissions rate in megawatts
+  - $ V $ : Production rate.
+This quantity has units of kilograms per second for chemicals and food manufacturing factories.
+The units are square meters of wafer per second for semiconductor plants and US dollars per second for pharmaceuticals.
+  - $S$ : Specific energy consumption in units of megajoules per unit of product.
+The precise unit depends on the units of $V$.
+  - $\eta$ : Thermal efficiency.
+This is a dimensionless parameter whose value ranges between 0 and 1.

-- Individual Heat Sources in Chemical Plants and Petroleum Refineries:
+#### Individual Heat Sources in Chemical Plants and Petroleum Refineries:

 $$ Q = \frac{E_c \times(1 - \eta) \times 1.0 \times 10^{12}}{C_I \times Y_s \times (1.0 \times 10^6)} $$

+The meanings of the symbols in the equation above are as follows:

+  - $Q$ : Heat emissions rate in megawatts
-The parameters $E_c$, $C_I$ and $Y_s$ denote the carbon dioxide emissions rate in units of tons per year, carbon emissions index which is assumed to be 63.0 kg/GJ and number of seconds per year respectively.
+  - $ E_c $ : Carbon dioxide emissions rate in units of tons per year
+  - $C_I$ : Carbon emissions index which is assumed to be 63.0 kg/GJ
+  - $Y_s$ : Number of seconds per year.